Modelling Concurrency with Comtraces and Generalized Comtraces: Introduction

+To overcome these limitations, Janicki and Koutny proposed the {\em comtrace} ({\em com}bined {\em trace}) notion \cite{JK95}.
+First the set of all possible steps that generates step sequences are identified by a relation $sim$, which is called {\em simultaneity}.
+Second a congruence relation is determined by a relation $ser$, which is called {\em serializability} and is in general \emph{not} symmetric.
+Then a comtrace is defined as a finite set of congruent step sequences.
+Comtraces were invented to provide a formal linguistic counterpart of {\em stratified order structures} (\emph{so-structures}), analogously to how traces relate to partial orders.

-A so-structure \cite{GP,JK0,JK95,JK} is a triple $(X,\prec,\sqsubset)$, where $\prec$ and $\sqsubset$ are binary relations on $X$.
-They were invented to model both the ``earlier than" (the relation $\prec$) and the ``not later than" (the relation $\sqsubset$) relationships, under the assumption that all system runs are modelled by stratified partial orders, i.e., step sequences.
-They have been successfully applied to model inhibitor and priority systems, asynchronous races, synthesis problems, etc. (see for example \cite{JK95,JLM,JL08,KK} and others).
-However, so far comtraces are used much less often than so-structures, even though in many cases they appear to be more natural than so-structures.
-Perhaps this is due to the lack of a sufficiently developed theory of quotient monoids for comtraces analogous to that of traces.
+A so-structure \cite{GP,JK0,JK95,JK} is a triple $(X,\prec,\sqsubset)$, where $\prec$ and $\sqsubset$ are binary relations on the set $X$.
+So-structures were invented to model both the ``earlier than" (the relation $\prec$) and the ``not later than" (the relation $\sqsubset$) relationships, under the assumption that all system runs are modelled by stratified partial orders, i.e., step sequences.
+They have been successfully applied to model inhibitor and priority systems, asynchronous races, synthesis problems, etc. (see for example \cite{JK95,PK,JL08,JL08b,KK,KK2}).

+The paper \cite{JK95} contains a major result showing that every comtrace uniquely determines a labeled so-structure, and then use comtraces to provide a semantics of Petri nets with inhibitor arcs.
+However, so far comtraces are used less often than so-structures, even though in many cases they appear to be more natural than so-structures.
+Perhaps this is due to the lack of a sufficiently developed quotient monoid theory for comtraces similar to that of traces.

-However, neither comtraces nor so-structures can adequately model the ``non-simultaneously" relationship, which could be defined by the set of step sequences $\{\{a\}\{b\},\{b\}\{a\}\}$ with the additional assumption that the step $\{a,b\}$ is not allowed.
+However, neither comtraces nor so-structures are enough to model the ``non-simultaneously" relationship, which could be defined by the set of step sequences $\{\{a\}\{b\},\{b\}\{a\}\}$ with the additional assumption that the step $\{a,b\}$ is not allowed.
 In fact, both comtraces and so-structures can adequately model concurrent histories only when paradigm $\pi_3$ of \cite{J4,JK} is satisfied.
-Intuitively, paradigm $\pi_3$ formalizes the class of concurrent histories satisfying the condition that if both $\{a\}\{b\}$ and $\{b\}\{a\}$ belong to the concurrent history, then so does $\{a,b\}$ (i.e., all of these step sequences $\{a\}\{b\}$, $\{b\}\{a\}$ and $\{a,b\}$ are equivalent observations).
+Intuitively, paradigm $\pi_3$ formalizes the class of concurrent histories satisfying the condition that if both $\{a\}\{b\}$ and $\{b\}\{a\}$ belong to the concurrent history, then so does $\{a,b\}$ (i.e., these three step sequences $\{a\}\{b\}$, $\{b\}\{a\}$ and $\{a,b\}$ are all equivalent observations).